The-CODE-Plus-Plus-Community/starks-marketplace/README.md

 [![POSTMAN](https://assets.getpostman.com/common-share/postman-galaxy-social-preview.gif)](https://www.youtube.com/watch?v=T27uRfFidVM&list=PLhEWuxMKuFdlwqlkfAROfbW3sYT68zG79&index=3)

 ## Deployment

-To deploy this project on your local system go step by step on your Windows Terminal in your preferred location
+FIRST DEPLOY IT ON localhost:3000 and then open the SAWO Link provied in the submission To deploy this project on your local system go step by step on your Windows Terminal in your preferred location

 ```bash